openaps/docs/docs/Automate-system/vizualization.md

 * Adding a new `ns-status` device, and generating a new report `monitor/upload-status.json`, which consolidates the current OpenAPS status to be uploaded to Nightscout
 * Uploading the status report to Nightscount, using the `ns-upload` command

-Upon successful completion of these two steps, you will be able to see the current OpenAPS status by hovering over the OpenAPS pill box on your Nightscount page.
-Here is a Nightscout page example, with the OpenAPS status shown: https://files.gitter.im/eyim/J8OR/blob
+Upon successful completion of these two steps, you will be able to see the current OpenAPS status by hovering over the OpenAPS pill box on your Nightscount page, as shown here, for example: https://files.gitter.im/eyim/J8OR/blob

-The `ns-status` is a virtual device in the oref0 system, which consolidates and formats OpenAPS status info to a form suitable for upload to Nightscout.
+The `ns-status` is a virtual device in the oref0 system, which consolidates OpenAPS status info in a form suitable for upload to Nightscout.
 First, add the device:

 ```
-$ openaps device add ns-status --require clock-zoned iob suggested enacted battery reservoir status
+$ openaps device add ns-status process --require "clock iob suggested enacted battery reservoir status" ns-status
 ```

 [device "ns-status"] <br>